GStreamer/gstreamer/sdk-installing-for-ios-development.md

 #### Building the tutorials

-The GStreamer SDK ships a few tutorials in the `xcode iOS` folder inside the `.dmg` file.
+GStreamer provides a few tutorials in the `xcode iOS` folder inside the `.dmg` file.
 Copy them out of the package and into a more suitable place.
 We recommend that you open the project in Xcode, take a look at the sources and build them.
 This should confirm that the installation